8 Quick & Healthy Microwaveable Dorm Room Meals

 - Optional finishing touches: hummus, guacamole, sour cream

-- Follow the same guidelines as the lunch quesadillas, but this time switch up the ingredients by adding more veggies (e.g., spinach, cabbage, kale, shredded carrots), eggs/meat, peppers, and whatever else your heart desires (e.g., hummus, guacamole, touch of sour cream).
+- Follow the same guidelines as the lunch quesadillas, but this time switch up the ingredients by adding more veggies (e.g., spinach, cabbage, kale, shredded carrots), eggs/meat, peppers, and whatever else your heart desires (e.g., hummus, guacamole, a touch of sour cream).

 - Stuff the whole grain tortilla a little more than the quesadilla and roll up like a burrito.
 Cover it with a paper towel, and cook on high for 2 minutes.